chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 The value of a range literal is as follows:

--  The low bound is given by the low bound expression, if present, and is -:math:`\infty` otherwise.
+-  The low bound is given by the lower bound expression, if present, and is -:math:`\infty` otherwise.

--  The high bound is given by the upper bound expression, if present, and is +\ :math:`\infty` otherwise.
+- For ranges constructed with ``..``, the high bound is given by the upper bound expression, if present, and is +\ :math:`\infty` otherwise.

+- For ranges constructed with ``..<``, the high bound is one less than the upper bound expression, if present, and is +\ :math:`\infty` otherwise.

 -  The stride is 1.